TruCraft/interplatform-requests/QUICKSTART.md

 **Don't see "Planetary Orbit" in the grid of buttons?**
 - Check the mod is loaded: `/c game.print(game.active_mods["interplatform-requests"])`
-- Look in the "Unsorted" section of the grid of buttons
 - Try reloading: `/c game.reload_mods()`

 **Items not transferring?**